wrsulliv/Modello/README.md

 Modello uses the "Harvard Art Museums" API to create several augmented reality experiences.
 Each experience provides an opportunity to explore and learn about museum artwork.

 Currently, the artwork from the API is projected onto standard playing cards (Bicycle Rider).
-Examples of future work includes projection onto walls and other easily accessible items.
+Examples of future work include projection onto walls and other accessible items.

 ## Usage